johanhedin/sdrx/doc/BUILD.md

 ```

 Please always run the `git submodule update`-part as stated above since it is
-required for the submodule linking to work as indended.
+required for the submodule linking to work as intended.
 The `--init` and
-`--recursive` arguments will assure that newly added submodules are checked out
+`--recursive` arguments will ensure that newly added submodules are checked out
 properly.
 For existing submodules, they are a no-op.

-If the build for some reason fails after a update, try to remove all files
+If the build for some reason fails after an update, try to remove all files
 inside the build directory and start over:

 ```console